arjohnaguilar/n8n-tse/README.md

 Instead:

-* Focus on identifying if the concern is related to **2FA or login**
+* Identify if concern is **2FA, login, or password-related**
-* Extract any available details
+* Extract available details
-* Ask follow-up questions only when needed
+* Ask follow-ups only when needed

 ---

 # 🧠 2.
 Intent Detection Rule

-If the user mentions any of the following:
+If the user mentions:

 * 2FA not working
 * Login failed
 * Cannot access account
 * OTP issue
 * Authenticator problem
-* Password issue
+* Password issue / forgot password

-👉 Treat it as a **VALID SUPPORT REQUEST**
+👉 Treat as a **VALID SUPPORT REQUEST**

-Even if details are incomplete.

 ---